ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

 Duo offers a variety of methods to log into your account.
 Depending on what you select when setting up your Duo account, you should have several different methods of 2-factor authentication when logging into RC Resources.

-#### Using Duo Push
+#### Using Duo Mobile Push

-Duo Push is Research Computing's recommended method of 2-factor authentication.
-Because Duo Push is tied to your physical smart device instead of a phone number or account, Duo Push is provides a more secure method of 2-factor authentication than either SMS or phone call.
+**Duo Mobile Push is Research Computing's recommended method of 2-factor authentication.** Because Duo Push is tied to your physical smart device instead of a phone number or account, Duo Push is provides a more secure method of 2-factor authentication than either SMS or phone call.

 1. Type: `ssh <username>@login.rc.colorado.edu` into the command line.
 For example, if my username is jodo2018 I would type `ssh jodo2018@login.rc.colorado.edu`
 2. Enter your identikey password when prompted.